Two important ways in which radiation is used in medicine are:

-The external method tends to use gamma rays because they are more effective at penetrating the body to reach the cancer site.
+The external method often uses gamma rays because they penetrate the body more effectively to reach the cancer site.

-Tracers are radioactive isotopes that are placed inside the patient’s body, either by injections or by swallowing it.
+Tracers are radioactive isotopes introduced into the patient’s body either by injection or ingestion.
 They can be used to assess bodily functions and for the diagnosis and treatment of disease.

-We can use the radiation emitted to track the movement of the isotopes around the body.
-This means that we can check if different organs are functioning as they should be, by checking if they absorb the correct amount of the substance.
+We can use the emitted radiation to track the movement of the isotopes around the body.
+This means we can check if different organs are functioning as they should be, by checking if they absorb the correct amount of the substance.

-Gamma radiation or beta radiation is typically used for radioactive tracers for two main reasons
+Gamma or beta radiation is typically used for radioactive tracers for two main reasons:

 We tend to use isotopes with the shortest half-life possible.
-This minimises the amount of time they emit radiation, so they decay before severe damage is done.
+This approach minimises the amount of time they emit radiation, ensuring they decay before causing severe damage.

-As radiation can be both useful and harmful, it is important to weigh up the risks against the benefits when we use it.
+As radiation can be both beneficial and harmful, it is important to weigh the risks against the benefits when using it.